-Erice and surroundings
+Erice and the surroundings

-Coming down from the mountain of Erice and continuing on the road that goes from Trapani to Marsala we propose an unforgettable itinerary, between nature and culture, within the Lagoon, a low stretch of sea water, which has now become the Natural Reserve, for wealth flora and fauna.
-Here the enchanting landscape is dominated by windmills (some of the '500, completely restored in their wooden gears) used for the "culture of salt": a unique and varied throughout the year.
+Going down from the Erice mountain and continuing on the road that goes from Trapani to Marsala, we propose you an unforgettable itinerary, between nature and culture, inside the Stagnone, a low stretch of water of the sea, nowadays become Oriented Natural Reserve, for the richness of flora and fauna.
+Here the magical enchanting landscape is dominated by windmills (some of the 16th century, completely restored in their wooden gears) used for the "culture of sea salt": a unique and varied spectacle at any time of the year.

-The city of Phoenician origin, was of great strategic importance to the operations of the Carthaginians against the Greeks of Sicily and was besieged and conquered by Dionysius of Syracuse in 397 BC Abundant remains of the Phoenician settlement on the island and beautiful archaeological museum housed in the villa Whitaker, residence of the British family who settled in Sicily to the 800: of all do not miss the wonderful statue dell'Auriga.
+The city, of Phoenician origin, had great strategic importance for the operations of the Carthaginians against the Greeks of Sicily and was besieged and conquered by Dionysius of Syracuse in 397 BC Abundant remains of the Phoenician settlement on the whole island and rich in archaeological finds the Museum housed in the villa Whitaker, residence of the English family who settled in Sicily at the end of the 19th century: among all not to be missed is the admirable statue of the Auriga.

 Still today in the island are cultivated wine grapes that made it famous in ancient times and for some years now the production of a very precious wine, made with ancient Phoenician techniques, has been resumed.